vise890/a_taste_of_go.presentation/speaker_notes.md

 # Why Go?
+- I want to present go to you
-- easy to learn?
+- easy to learn
-  - go has similar semantics to the C family
+  - go has similar semantics to languages in the C family
   - so don't be scared of it
-  - it is a small and simple language (2-3 days to get productive)
+  - it is a small and simple language (spec is only a few pages)
+  - in a few days, you should be able to write simple programs that are already useful

-- compiler produces statically linked binaries (no runtime)
+- compiler produces statically linked binaries
+  - no runtime
+  - run everywhere

 - compile times are *fast*
   - feasible to compile on *every save*

 - plenty of high-quality libs
-  - std. library (net/http, json, crypto)
+  - std. library has many useful components (net/http, json, crypto)
   - tooling (test, fmt, vet)
+  - lots of community contributed libs:
+    - Steve Francia, the driver lead at MongoDB says that mgo is the best driver for mongo